Lead Poisoning in Clarksburg Due to Contaminated Drinking Water?

 If you believe you or a loved one are suffering from lead poisoning due to contaminated drinking water in Clarksburg or surrounding communities served by Clarksburg’s water system, you have rights.
 That’s why it’s critical that you talk to an experienced attorney right away to learn more about your legal options.

 Our aggressive legal team at Mani Ellis & Layne, PLLC can fight for your rights every step of the way.
-Our award-winning West Virginia personal injury attorneys consistently obtain sizable settlements and verdicts for injury victims and their families.
+Our award-winning West Virginia and Central Ohio personal injury attorneys consistently obtain sizable settlements and verdicts for injury victims and their families.

 Our firm’s three, founding attorneys are members of the Multi-Million Dollar Advocates Forum, an invitation-only group comprised of lawyers who have secured multi-million-dollar settlements or verdicts.
 We don’t back down from tough cases.
 We rise to the challenge.